 Although the situation may change from instance to instance, regular apps are mostly easier and cheaper to build.
 They may tackle a range of everyday, entertainment, or even commercial purposes, and they don’t pose the strictest security and performance requirements.

-On the flip side, enterprise solutions are usually custom (or customized) complex software architectures with a heavy focus on corporate organizational tasks that must demonstrate high performance and firm cybersecurity protection, calling for more development effort and higher costs.
+On the other hand, enterprise solutions are usually custom (or customized) complex software architectures that heavily focus on corporate organizational tasks.
+They must demonstrate high performance and firm cybersecurity protection, calling for more development effort and higher costs.

 Related article: